yxjdarren/yxjdarren.github.io/index.md

 - Reviewer of IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 - Reviewer of IEEE Transactions on Geoscience and Remote Sensing (TGRS)
 - Reviewer of IEEE Transactions on Big Data (TBD)
-- Reviewer of IEEE Transactions on Emerging Topics in Computational Intelligence（TETCI）
+- Reviewer of IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI)
 - Reviewer of IEEE Access

 {% include_relative _includes/publications.md %}